neulab/prompt2model/prompt2model/readme.md

 ### Interface Creation

 Finally, the `mock_gradio_create` function is called to create a Gradio interface for interacting with the model.
-This interface allows users to input text and receive model responses in real-time.
+This interface allows users to input text and receive model responses in real time.

 ## Mock Components

-Note that the pipeline in `run_skeleton.py` utilizes mock versions
+Note that the pipeline in `run_skeleton.py` utilizes mock versions.

  of each component for demonstration purposes.
 In a real-world scenario, you would replace these mock components with the actual implementations specific to your use case.
 The mock components serve as stubs that mimic the behavior of the real components but do not perform actual data retrieval, processing, training, or evaluation.